 When students have difficulty reading words out loud, it’s likely a vocabulary issue, or the reader is focusing more on the individual words than on trying to comprehend while reading.
 If you notice a student consistently struggles with fluency, try a text with an easier reading level.
 When students don’t have to work so hard on vocabulary, they can focus more on understanding.

-The movement to include more choice reading in the high school classroom should help teachers to match students with books that are appropriate to their independent reading ability.
+The movement to include more choice reading in the secondary classroom should help teachers to match students with books that are appropriate to their independent reading ability.
 When teaching whole-class novels, stories, or articles, consider using sites like Rewordify to simplify complex passages.
+Online sites like Actively Learn, Scholastic Scope, and NewsELA also differentiate text levels for the same article.

 When I teach Shakespeare in my co-taught classes, we only read short excerpts of the original play.
 For the majority of the study, we read adapted texts and supplement with the movie to provide the visual scaffolding many struggling readers need.
 If your school does not separate students into ability tracks, I strongly suggest making an adapted version of the text available to struggling readers.